googlefonts/fontra-docs/index.md

 <i class="bi bi-exclamation-circle me-1"></i> *this is an unofficial work-in-progress user-contributed documentation*
 {: .text-danger }

-This documentation is structured according to the [Documentation System](http://documentation.divio.com/):
+This documentation is structured according to the [Documentation System]:

 <table class="table">
 <tr>